masc-ucsc/livehd/docs/cleanup.md

 mmap_lib::tree should support move operators like doCreate in mmap_lib::map.
 Implement it.

+### mmap_lib separate repository (ucsc-masc/mmap_lib?)

+mmap_lib could be a separate repo by itself.
+Other may use it and help to improve LiveHD even for non synthesis projects.

+Besides moving mmap_lib, we may want:

+* Create the mmap_tree2 because the current mmap_tree is not persistent
+* Move the graph_core out of core to mmap_graph

 ### Pyrope parser

 There are some bugs on the pyrope parser when dealing with ranges.
 This works: